University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 Given the limited amount of time in this practical:

- - *What sort of coverage would be wise to start with high or low?*
+ - *What sort of coverage would be wise to start with?
+High or low?*
- - *To explore assemblies with different mixes of Illumina/PacBio coverage, how as a group, might you be able to explore more assemblies with different levels of input coverage?*
+ - *To explore assemblies with different mixes of Illumina/PacBio coverage, how, as a group, might you be able to explore more assemblies with different levels of input coverage?*

 ## Visualisation

-Visualise your assembly(ies) in IGV or IGV-web and look to see if you can see any inconsistencies between the aligned Illumina and PacBio data.
+Visualise one of your good assemblies in IGV or IGV-web and look to see if you can find any inconsistencies between the aligned Illumina and PacBio data.
+To do this you will first need to align your assembly to the reference using bwa mem.
+Then, load your **assembly** alignment, as well as the **read** alignments from the last practical, into IGV.

-for an assembly with 40x Illiumina with 10x PacBio, have a look at:

-NC_000913.3:4,533,722-4,554,201

-NC_000913.3:375,245-395,724

-NC_000913.3:378,500-378,750
+Have a look at the following regions:

+* `NC_000913.3:4,533,722-4,554,201`
+* `NC_000913.3:375,245-395,724`
+* `NC_000913.3:378,500-378,750`

+Also, take another look at the regions we explored in the last practical:

+ * `NC_000913.3:276291-294244`
+ * `NC_000913.3:4295777-4296810`

+### Questions

+- *How do you think SPAdes deals with inconsistencies between the Illumina and PacBio data?*

 <!--